shribr/copilot-webapp-demo/README.md

 Anyhow, once the project is created you need to make sure to set the quota to dynamic in order to actually make more than just a handful of REST API calls.
 This however can get pricey so make sure to check your budget before you go nuts.

+NOTE: Another issue with the whole Azure AI project is that because the script cannot create the correct instance of it due to the issues mentioned above, you will still to create one manually.
+Now, there is a pretty good chance that the script created one for you but...it was created in Azure ML Studio.
+So you will need to delete that project from your resource group and then be sure to also delete it from the "Recently Deleted" area too.
+In it's current state it has not been purged and if you try to create the correct project in Azure AI Studio (which you're about to do) it will fail saying the resource already exists.
+Anyhow...once you've purged the resource, you then create the "correct" project in Azure AI Studio.
+Make sure to select the correct Hub that the script created to house your previous Azure ML project that you just purged.
+If you don't then it won't be associated with your resource group or any of the other AI related resources and the solution will not work.
+Once you've created the project, create two AI models: gpt-4o and text-embedding-3-large.
+The names for both of these will be "gpt-4o" and "text-embedding".

 ### Additional Notes

 **REST APIs**